-I mainly use the common names of the shells when describing them, but the scientific names are important and each shell will have two parts to it’s name and it is always italicized with the first part being capitalized and the second is not.
-I don’t know why, and forgive me if I sometimes don’t include the scientific name, but searching for information about a certain shell is easier when using it.
-That is when you will come across the more scientific sites – which this blog is not.
+I mainly use the common names of the shells when describing them, but the scientific names are important in identifying seashells and each shell will have a two-part name.
+Always the scientific name is italicized, with the first part being capitalized and the second is not.

-When reading the descriptions of a gastropod on a more scientific site, you will read about the spire (top part of the shell), whorl (the way it twists), aperture (opening), lips (edges of the opening), canal, and operculum which seals the “door” when the animal retreats inside it’s shell.
+When reading the descriptions of a gastropod on a more scientific site or in my seashell ID book, I learn about the spire (top part of the shell), whorl (the way it twists), aperture (opening), lips (edges of the opening), canal, and operculum which seals the “door” when the animal retreats inside it’s shell.
 The bivalve descriptions could include describing the umbones, ligament and hinge teeth.
 Most descriptions will include colors and characteristics unique to that shell and the inside color along with the size and where it can be found.